-There are many Communities on Long Island, and each is a bit different.
-To provide some general guidance, the Communities provide a private apartment for each senior within the building.
-The apartments range from mutli-bedroom, ‘high end’ apartments to modest one room studios.
-In almost every Community, though, the apartments are not intended for 24/7 occupancy.
-Rather, meals, snacks, and all activities are provided in common spaces, for all residents.
-This common delivery of meals and services serves several goals - the two most important being 1.
-Socialization, and 2.
-The opportunity for the staff to observe and potentially support residents.
-The days can be as busy as a resident wants—it is not uncommon for a Community to schedule 10 or more activities each day for residents.
+There are many senior living communities on Long Island, and each is a bit different.
+To provide some general guidance, the communities provide a private apartment for each senior within the building.
+The apartments range from multi-bedroom, high-end apartments to modest, one-room studios.
+In almost every community, though, the apartments are not intended for 24/7 occupancy.
+Rather, meals, snacks, and all activities are provided in common spaces for all residents.
+Communal activities, meals, and services serve two important goals: 1) Socialization, and 2) The opportunity for the staff to observe and potentially support residents.
+The days can be as relaxing or as busy as a resident wants—it is not uncommon for a community to schedule ten or more activities each day.

-The basic costs, often referred to as ‘rent’ range from about $3,500 per month and can go over $12,000 per month.
-The differences in cost are based on the type of Community, the services required by each resident, and the overall environment of the Community.
-Some communities also charge extra to support medicine management, and others charge extra if the ADL support exceeds certain time thresholds.
-This is an area where a skilled and local Assisted Living Advisor can really help.
+The basic costs, often referred to as ‘rent,’ range from about $3,500 per month and can go over $12,000 per month.
+The differences in cost are based on the type of community, the services required by each resident, the features and amenities offered, and the overall environment of the community.
+Some communities also charge extra to support medication management, and others charge extra if the ADL support exceeds certain time thresholds.
+This is an area where a skilled and local senior care advisor like Assisted Living Locators can truly help.

-Medicare does not pay for any of these three types of Communities.
+No, Medicare does not pay for any of these three types of communities.

 More and more communities are now accepting residents with pets.
 Some charge a fee at move-in to cover the cleaning and carpet replacement they will do at the end of the rental period, and others collect a deposit or charge a monthly fee.
 Some communities only allow either cats or dogs, while others allow both.
 Most communities have a weight limit for dogs.
 All communities require that residents be able to completely care for their pets or employ outside services to do so.

-No, they are contractually obligated to charge the same, regardless of how the referral came to the Community.
-In fact, the Communities rely on Assisted Living Locators to bring them qualified potential residents.
-It is often the case that you might get access to special financial accommodations because you are working with us.
+No, they are contractually obligated to charge the same, regardless of how the referral came to the community.
+In fact, communities rely on Assisted Living Locators to bring them qualified potential residents.
+It is often the case that you might get access to unique financial accommodations because you are working with us.
 We know all the right questions to ask and the special deals that might sometimes be available.